oracle/rwloadsim/docs/ERRORLIST.md

 perform any sql or other database calls.
 You need to either remove database activity from the procedure or remove the statisticsonly attribute.

+### RWL-303 error: "%s cannot be used inside procedure or function"
+You cannot use this command inside a procedure, function, or inside any compound statement such as if or loop.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it